Skip links and keyboard navigation

 Live air data

-The Queensland Department of Environment and Science (DES) in collaboration with industry partners operates an air quality monitoring network across the state.
+The Queensland Department of the Environment, Tourism, Science and Innovation (DETSI) in collaboration with industry partners operates an air quality monitoring network across the state.

 Data from the monitoring network is presented online as ambient concentration, air quality categories and smoke and dust health action levels which are updated hourly.